cdsittampalam/documentation/docs/Partner API.md

 ![partnerapi](/doc-images/apikeypartner.png)

 2. Click **Copy.**
- Generating a new key is required if you lose the original key.

 :::note
-If you have lost your API key and need to replace it, you can return to the Settings page in the Qredo app to generate a new key.
+If you have lost your API key, you can return to the Settings page in the Qredo app to generate a new key.
-The Qredo server does not store the API key on the page.
-Thus, each time you arrive back to the Partner API page, you need to regenerate a new key.

-On the Settings page, your current API key appears hashed out.
-The new key only appears when you regenerate the key.

-1. Click **Regenerate** Key.
+1. On the Settingss page, click **Regenerate** Key.
 2. Click **Copy** in the New Partner API Key screen.
 :::